Early Southern California Amusement Parks

 (ca. 1920)* - A view of The Pike amusement park in Long Beach.
 The roller coaster extends down the pier; underneath it is the Long Beach bath house.
 The Hotel Arlington is bottom, left.
 Next to the hotel is the Crystal Cafeteria and next to the cafeteria is the Ambassador ballroom dancing establishment.
 Hoyt's Theatre abuts the Ambassador.
 On the horizon are several naval or Coast Guard ships.

 (ca. 1920)* - Beach umbrellas and deck chairs cover the beach in front of The Pike as swimmers crowd the surf.
 On the left, the pier in front of the Municipal Auditorium extends into the ocean.
 Behind the auditorium is Loew's State Theatre.
-A roller coaster ride towers over The Pike's concession stands whose tops are visible behind the sea of beach umbrellas.
+The 'Bamboo Slide' towers over The Pike's concession stands whose tops are visible behind the sea of beach umbrellas.
 Behind The Pike, commercial buildings cover every inch of real estate.

 Historical Notes